 When good workforce management practices are implemented, the information gathered can tell you the finer details of profit and loss – detailing expenses paid against earnings collected.
 This data can point out certain patterns to you that may go otherwise unnoticed, such as declines in sales when a certain employee is working, or an unaccounted-for loss of stock.

-Dealing with so much data can be extremely daunting, but thankfully there are some quality workforce management programs available.
+Dealing with so much data can be extremely daunting, but thankfully quality workforce management software is available.

 Does good workforce management save money?